By Riley Woods (Updated 8/23/2019)

 And KIPP teacher, Alaina Harper explains how a focus on character impacts reinforcement of behavior in her classroom: “Instead of it being ‘I have a feeling about what you’re doing,’ it’s ‘I have this behavior that you’re doing which highlights this particular strength.’
 And so it takes a lot of the personal out of it.
 So it’s no longer ‘Ms. Harper doesn’t like me’ or ‘Ms. Harper is unfair to me.’
 And because of that, they’re more open to being able to address it.
 Because it’s not that I’m gonna to like you better, it’s that you’re going to be better.”

 How do you provide students the opportunity to practice these social and emotional skills?
 An interactive online program is a fun way to get started.
-Zoo U offers 30 interactive interventions for students to build these skills in common situations they would experience at school.
-Sign up for a free trial here.
+Zoo U, our online social skills game, offers 30 interactive interventions for students to build these skills in common situations they would experience at school.